 - Open the following link: http://exam.ignou.ac.in/ - Select and Enter Programme Code from the options list available. - Select Examination Centre Code from the options available on the website.
-List of Regional Centre wise Examination centre's for Term-End Examination December 2020 is available for information on this web page. - If the Examination Centre opted by the student is not activated as Examination Centre or not allotted for administrative reasons, alternative Examination Centre will be allotted to the student. - Select course(s) carefully while filling the Examination Form as per your valid registration details available in IGNOU website. - After successful submission of Examination Form, you will receive an acknowledgement with Control Number on the screen.
+List of Regional Centre wise Examination centre's for Term-End Examination December 2020 is available for information on this web page. - If the Examination Centre opted by the student is not activated as Examination Centre or not allotted for administrative reasons, alternative Examination Centre will be allotted to the student.

+- After successful submission of Examination Form, you will receive an acknowledgement with Control Number on the screen.
 Please retain the auto generated Control Number for your reference and record. - For checking Examination Form status please visits SEARCH OPTION after 72 hours of submitting the Form.
-Details regarding examination form submission are not available; you may submit the form again only after following the due procedure as listed above. - Delhi & NCR The student may please select the location and exam centre will be allotted accordingly (change of exam centre will not be permitted in any case)
+Details regarding examination form submission are not available; you may submit the form again only after following the due procedure as listed above. - Delhi & NCR The student may please select the location and exam centre will be allotted accordingly (change of exam centre will not be permitted in any case). - The Term End Examination for Practical will be organised at your Study Centre only.